 Best Plans by Neighbourhood

 Coverage varies significantly across Toronto — sometimes street by street.
-Here's what's realistic in each area.
+Here's what's realistic in each area as of June 2026.

 Downtown Toronto (M5V, M5T, M5S, M5A)